aws/aws-eks-best-practices/content/scalability/docs/kcp_monitoring.md

 | sort count desc
 ```

 The key takeaway here is when looking into scalability issues, to look at every step in the path (API, scheduler, KCM, etcd) before moving to the detailed troubleshooting phase.
 Often in production you will find that it takes adjustments to more than one part of Kubernetes to allow the system to work at its most performant.
-It’s easy to inadvertently troubleshoot what is just a symptom (such as a node timeout) of a much larger bottle neck.
+It's easy to inadvertently troubleshoot what is just a symptom (such as a node timeout) of a much larger bottle neck.

 ## ETCD
 etcd uses a memory mapped file to store key value pairs efficiently.
 There is a protection mechanism to set the size of this memory space available set commonly at the 2, 4, and 8GB limits.
 Fewer objects in the database means less clean up etcd needs to do when objects are updated and older versions needs to be cleaned out.
 This process of cleaning old versions of an object out is referred to as compaction.
 After a number of compaction operations, there is a subsequent process that recovers usable space space called defragging that happens above a certain threshold or on a fixed schedule of time.